vdsingh/vdsingh/README.md

 ### Hi!
 I'm Vik 👋

 - iOS @ Lyft
-- UMass Amherst 2023 Grad - B.S. in Computer Science with a minor in Mathematics
+- UMass Amherst 2023 Grad - B.S. in Computer Science with a minor in Math
 - Passionate about developing satisfying iOS UXs

 Feel free to reach out!